 Hello there, back again with another article for you!
 This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

-As my regular readers may already know, I had published an article on “Best Selling Studio Monitors and Buying Guide” a long time ago.
-It was one of the best performing and helpful articles on this website.
+As my regular readers may already know, I published an article on “Best Selling Studio Monitors and Buying Guide” a long time ago.
+It was one of the best-performing and most helpful articles on this website.

 Recently, I got myself a pair of KRK Rokit RP5 G4 studio monitors and I am already in love with them!

 KRK Rokit RP5 G4 is a 5″, powered near-field studio monitor and belongs to the new G4 series.
 Generation 4 (G4) features a bi-amp that packs 55W of power for each speaker.